 The most common issue that results in cavities starting on these teeth is food/milk/formula trapping in the curved indent of the backside of the upper front teeth.
 The curve of the teeth and the slight bulge of the gums behind create a significant tiny pocket where bacteria and food collect.
 Cleaning efforts should include a distinct effort to clean this area.
 A sideways rubbing of the cloth or brush is typically most effective.
-This is one of the prime areas your dentist/hygienist will check at your child’s first well baby dental exam at age 1.
+This is one of the prime areas your dentist/registered dental assistant will check at your child’s first well baby dental exam at age 1.

 That curve behind the upper teeth is also the place where milk or formula will collect when the child goes to sleep and the protective saliva flow stops.
-If your child is falling asleep with a bottle of nutrition in her/his mouth and teeth are present, it is critically important to wipe these teeth clean so there is no food trapped in that curved pocket behind the teeth causing a cavity.
+If your child is falling asleep with a bottle of nutrition in her/his mouth and teeth are present, it is critically important to wipe or brush these teeth clean so there is no food or liquid trapped in that curved pocket behind the teeth causing a cavity.
 Ideally, any container in bed should have only water!
 Cavities behind the upper front teeth can grow large enough to penetrate the nerve of the tooth and cause an abscess even though you cannot see the cavity from the front.

-Milk, formula or water in the bottle only.
+Your child should have milk, formula or water in the bottle only.
 DO NOT start your child on juice in bottles, sippy cups or anything else.
 If your pediatrician is treating a medical problem and prescribes juice for medical reasons, OK.
 And only under those circumstances.
 There is no place for juice in a child’s nutritional balance.
 The medical and dental risks of juice and other sweet beverages in a child’s diet are explained in multiple other places in this website and in brochures in your medical and dental offices.

 In the bathroom, your child will want to brush alongside you, mimicking what you do.
 That is how they learn.
-So, in the bathroom give them their toothbrush with a small pea size of baby gel toothpaste on it and let them start practicing.
+So, in the bathroom give them their toothbrush with water, or a small pea size amount of baby gel toothpaste on it and let them start practicing.
 The actual cleaning will be getting done at cuddle time where you have developed a very efficient use of a few seconds of your time.
 So other than the playful times helping them learn to handle a mouth full of foam, or spitting (actually into the sink…), you have no oral health responsibility in the bathroom as they learn from you by mimicking and having fun.

 After the molars have grown in, the cuspids (sharp little fangs) will emerge to fill the space between the molars and front teeth.
-Typically 16 to 20 months.
+This typically occurs around 16 to 20 months.
 Please be aware, teeth have a mind of their own and will grow according their own rhythm.
 We have not been able to correlate the tooth growth rate with any other of the growing “systems” in the body.
 The sequence is also unique so if the teeth are emerging in a different order than you interpret from this or other sources, don’t worry about the sequence.